Vasilije Kačavenda: 2012–13 sex abuse scandal

 In November 2012, pornographic videos showing Kačavenda in sexual acts with young men were first given to his church's synod.
 Kačavenda submitted his resignation on 9 November, claiming "serious health problems".
 Not long after, he changed his mind and stayed on his post.
 When videos showing him performing oral sex on a young man were made public in April 2013, he said that he would fight the slanderous allegations against him, but announced his resignation as bishop on 22 April, which was accepted immediately.
 He was dismissed of all duties on 29 May 2013.

 Serbian police in Belgrade arrested two men on 11 April 2013 for attempting to sell a video showing Bishop Kačavenda in sex acts with four young men.
 The video length was about an hour and a half.
 One of the men who was arrested was a deacon in Kačavenda's church and accused the bishop of pedophilia and stated that Kačavenda attempted to kiss him on the neck and "private parts of the body", which was eventually the reason why he left the church.
 Kačavenda has not been held to account by the SOC in any of its ecclesiastical courts.
 At the time of the scandal, fellow bishops were of the view that Kačavenda should stay in a monastery or visit Russia until the situation became calm.

 Health problems

 Kačavenda underwent surgery in Belgrade, a day after suffering a stroke in Bijeljina on 20 September 2013.
 He was again hospitalized less than two months later.

 Honors

-Kačavenda received one of the highest decoration of the Republika Srpska entity, Order of the Republika Srpska, from its president, Milorad Dodik in 2012.
+Kačavenda received one of the highest decorations of the Republika Srpska entity, Order of the Republika Srpska, from its president, Milorad Dodik, in 2012.